Lech Kaczyński: Marriage and family

 Kaczyński married economist Maria Kaczyńska in 1978.
-They had one daughter, Marta Kaczyńska-Dubieniecka, and two granddaughters named Ewa and Martyna.
+They had one daughter, Marta Kaczyńska-Dubieniecka.
 His brother is Jarosław Kaczyński, the former Prime Minister of Poland.

 Death

-On 10 April 2010, a Tupolev Tu-154M plane was carrying Lech Kaczyński, his wife Maria Kaczyńska, and other members of a Polish delegation (top public and military figures) from Warsaw to commemorate the Katyn massacre.
+On 10 April 2010, Polish Air Force Flight 101, a Tupolev Tu-154M plane was carrying Lech Kaczyński, his wife Maria Kaczyńska, and other members of a Polish delegation (top public and military figures) from Warsaw to commemorate the Katyn massacre.
 The plane crashed while approaching Smolensk Air Base in Russia.
 The governor of Smolensk Oblast confirmed to the Russia 24 news channel that there were no survivors.
 96 people were killed in the crash, including many of Poland's highest military and civilian leaders.

 Russian President Dmitry Medvedev ordered a government commission to investigate the crash.
 Russia's Prime Minister, Vladimir Putin, was placed in charge of the investigation.

 Russian politician Valeriya Novodvorskaya later claimed the Russian government had murdered Kaczyński.

 State funeral

 On 11 April 2010, President Kaczyński's body was returned to Poland, where he and his wife lay in state at the Presidential Palace in Warsaw.
 The state funeral was held in Kraków on 18 April 2010.
-After a Roman Catholic mass at St. Mary's Basilica, the presidential couple were laid to rest in a coffin, which was placed in the antechamber of the Crypt Under the Tower of Silver Bells beneath the Wawel Cathedral.
-A significant number of foreign dignitaries were unable to attend the funeral as a result of air travel disruption in Europe following the eruption of the volcano Eyjafjallajökull in Iceland.
+After a Roman Catholic Mass at St. Mary's Basilica, the presidential couple were laid to rest in a coffin, which was placed in the antechamber of the Crypt Under the Tower of Silver Bells beneath the Wawel Cathedral.
+A significant number of foreign dignitaries were unable to attend the funeral as a result of air travel disruption in Europe following the eruption of the Eyjafjallajökull volcano in Iceland.